ewanhowell5195/MinecraftTitleGenerator/README.md

 - Textures must use the exact same shapes as the `flat.png` texture.
 This means no extra cut-outs or filling parts in.
 - Textures must be one of these three sizes: `1000x320`, `2000x640`, or `4000x1280`.
 - Do not add too many variants to a single texture.
 If I feel a variant is unnecessary, or there are too many, it will be denied.
-- The border color at the bottom (under all character lines) must be the same color for the entire thing.
-It will not work if you try to use multiple colors.
+- The border colour at the bottom (under all character lines) must be the same colour for the entire thing.
+It will not work if you try to use multiple colours.
 - Do not submit textures generated using the plugin.

 # Fonts